apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Provides a brief and concise explanation of the component&rsquo;s purpose, functionality, and any relevant details.
+<p>Provides a brief and concise explanation of the Component&rsquo;s purpose, functionality, and any relevant details.
-It serves as a quick reference for users to understand the component&rsquo;s role and characteristics.</p>
+It serves as a quick reference for users to understand the Component&rsquo;s role and characteristics.</p>
 </td>
 </tr>
 <tr>